spencermountain/Freebase.js/README.markdown

     freebase.add_alias("/en/melanie_chisholm", {alias:"Sporty Spice", token: your_access_token})
 ```

-''mqlwrite_setup.js'' will take you through the steps of authenticating and making a write to freebase.
 You'll need to get a new token after about 3 hours.

-Just run it again.
+(Be careful not to commit your credentials.)

 ### Basic methods